 Education

-Mr. tum Suden received his Juris Doctor degree in 2018 from the University of Georgia School of Law, where he was in the top half of his class, served as Notes Editor on the Journal of Intellectual Property, was the President of the Asian Law Students Association, was a member of Phi Alpha Delta A.H.
-Stephens Chapter, and acted as the Hearing Officer for the Honor Court.
-Mr. tum Suden graduated cum laude from West Virginia University with a Bachelor of Science degree in Business Administration.
+Mr. tum Suden graduated in 2018 from the University of Georgia School of Lawand served as Notes Editor on the Journal of Intellectual Property where he was individually recognized for his contributions.
+Mr. tum Suden was also elected President of the Asian Law Students Association and was a member of the A.H.
+Stephens Chapter of Phi Alpha Delta.
+Mr. tum Suden graduated cum laude from West Virginia University with a Bachelor of Science in Business Administration where he was a member of Alpha Kappa Psi.

 Community and Volunteer Activities